cheddar-me/pecorino/README.md

 b.state #=> Pecorino::LeakyBucket::State(full?: false, level: 1.8)
 ```

 Check out the inline YARD documentation for more options.
+Do take note of the differences between `fillup()` and `fillup_conditionally` as you
+might want to pick one or the other depending on your use case.

 ## Cleaning out stale locks from the database